 *If you are interested in an art kit like JDaniel’s, here is an affiliate link to a Deluxe Art Set just like his.

 We love the ocean and ocean animals at my house.
-If you love the ocean and ocean animals this maybe be just the right craft for you.
+If you love the ocean and ocean animals this maybe is just the right craft for you.